 CORE ZONE THICKNESS ADJUSTMENT:

+The reactor normally operates with a fixed insertion setting for each moveable fuel bundle.
 In the core zone the rate of loss of Pu by fissioning is partially offset by the rate of production of Pu via neutron capture by U-238.
-Reactor criticality at the desired operating temperature is maintained through the operating life of fuel bundles via small incremental changes in core zone thickness.
-These geometry changes are accomplished by using liquid sodium hydraulic piston actuators to slightly change the vertical overlap between each mobile fuel bundle and its corresponding adjacent fixed fuel bundles.
+Reactor criticality at the desired operating temperature is maintained through the operating life of fuel bundles via periodic small incremental changes in core zone thickness.
+These core zone geometry changes are accomplished by using liquid sodium hydraulic actuators to slightly change the vertical overlap between movable fuel bundles and their corresponding adjacent fixed fuel bundles.

-If there is any unanticipated problem the reactor defaults into a walk away safe warm, cool or cold shut down mode, depending on the circumstances and the availability of station power.
+If there is any unanticipated problem the reactor defaults into a safe walk away state with the sodium pool at it last temperature setpint.

 |Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|